GeiOoo/usb-autostart/README.md

 # USB AutoStart

-A desktop application built with Electron and Next.js that allows you to manage and automatically start applications when a specific USB device is connected to your computer.
+A desktop application built with Electron and Vite that allows you to manage and automatically start applications when a specific USB device is connected to your computer.

-Based on the NextTron Repo: https://github.com/saltyshiomix/nextron

 ## Features